SkillsRecord updated: 2016-04-18 20:20

-Players have 12 different skills.
-Each of them is rated in the interval 1-12.
+Players have 13 different skills.
+Usually they are in interval from 1 to 14 but actually there is no upper limit.
 According to these skills and player's experience, player's strength rate (RT) is calculated.
 According to the value of RT one can refer to which player is better.
 However, when purchasing a player all his skills should be considered.
-Some skills are more important if you are looking for a defensive player and the other if looking for a shooter.
+Some skills are more important if you are looking for a defensive player and the other if you are looking for a shooter.

 Athletic skills (shows players' physical features):

-- Jumping - the better the skill, the higher the player can jump.
-This helps in both defence and offence.
-Good jumping skill helps to get rebounds even against higher opponents, such players are more difficult to defend for the opponents, it is easier to make dunks.
-Impressive dunks help to allure supporters and sponsors.
-After the player turns 30, the jumping skill starts falling drastically.
-Heavy and high players are rarely good at jumping.
-The bigger the player is, the harder it is to train his jumping skill.
+- Jumping - the better the skill, the higher player can jump.
+This helps in both: defence and offence.
+Good jumping skill helps to get rebounds, defend opponent's shots, such players are more difficult to defend for the opponents (make dunks, jump shots).

-- Speed - describes how fast the player can move in the playing-field.
-Tall and heavy players are usually slow.
+- Speed - how fast the player can move in the playing-field.
 Speed helps in making fast breaks and quickly returning to the defence.
 It also helps when playing one on one against a slower opponent.
-After the player turns 30, the speed skill starts falling drastically.
-Heavy and high players are rarely good at speed.
-The bigger the player is, the harder it is to train his speed skill.

-- Free throw - how well the player can throw from the foul lane;
+- Free throw - how well the player can throw from the free throw line;

 - Rebounding - describes how well the player can rebound the balls.
-This skill describes how well the player feels where the ball is going to fall, rather than the possibility for the player to rebound it.
+This skill describes how well the player feels where the ball is going to fall, rather than the possibility for the player to rebound it (depends also on other skills).

 - Dribbling - describes how well the player can dribble the ball.
 The skill is especially useful for small players.
 It helps to avoid turnovers, beat the defender and quickly dribble down the court.